radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 Additional optional parameters are the fluid viscosity, the radius at the inlet, the model used to solve the fluid dynamics and the type of solver.
 The full manual of the _pipenet_ class constructor is provided here.

-For example, this code creates an initialises a _pipenet_ object describing a small, two-dimensional 3-capillary network, as the one depicted below.
+For example, this code creates an initialises a _pipenet_ object describing a simple 2D 3-capillary network, depicted below.

 ```
 import numpy as np